-You can check out a book called “Peaceful Piggy” which gives good illustrations and practical example on how to meditate with kids.
+You can check out a book called “Peaceful Piggy” which gives good illustrations and practical examples on how to meditate with your children.

 Don’t expect your kid to sit and focus for 15 minutes.
 It is hard for many adults to do this.
 Start with just a minute or two and keep extending it as you go along.